 Using the style

 argument to customize your dashboard is straightforward.
-This argument takes a Python dictionary with key-value pairs consisting of the names of CSS properties and the values you want to set.
+This argument takes a Python dictionary with key-value pairs consisting of the names of CSS properties and the values that you want to set.

 Note: When specifying CSS properties in the style